liyefei737/simimgs/README.md

 # simimgs
 simimgs is a python script that helps users to compare images and assign a similarity score based on SSIM.
 It takes a csv file that contains pairs of images and assigns a similarity score to each pair.
-Resuls are saved in an output csv file.
+Results are saved in an output csv file.

 ## Usage
 Assumed python3 and pip3 have been installed.
 In a CLI(Linux, Mac or Windows), first get the package: